vim-syntastic/syntastic/README.markdown

 <a name="faqaggregate"></a>

 __4.11.
 Q. I have enabled multiple checkers for the current filetype.
-How can I display all of the errors from all of the checkers together?__
+How can I display all errors from all checkers together?__

 A. Set `g:syntastic_aggregate_errors` to 1 in your `vimrc`:
 ```vim